yasmine96/Miwok/README.md

 # Miwok

-simple app to calculate score for basket game between 2 players.
+An app to learn some phrases and words from english in another language .